-In addition to soft proofing, ON1 HDR 2021 offers a few other previewing options in the Edit module, which can be found in the previewing section at the bottom of the HDR window.
-With these options, you can compare the before adjusting the preview magnification, turning compare (before/after) view on or off, viewing the current mask, turning soft proofing on or off, and for viewing the original photo, with all edits removed.
+In addition to soft proofing, ON1 HDR 2022 offers a few other previewing options in the Edit module, which can be found in the previewing section at the bottom of the HDR window.
+With these options, you can compare the before The Preview area at the bottom of the main HDR window includes options for adjusting the preview magnification, turning compare (before/after) view on or off, viewing the current mask, turning soft proofing on or off, and for viewing the original photo, with all edits removed.